 Step 4 | Darkening Leather

-After the coffee is ready, proceed to apply it to the surface of the leather item.
-One layer should be applied at a time, allowing it to air dry before adding more.
-Continue applying the coffee to the surface until you achieve the color you want.
-When working on leather projects, it's common to pour coffee into a bowl and soak the cut-out pieces of leather in it.
-Let the leather soak in the coffee for approximately 12 to 24 hours.
+After the coffee is ready, proceed to apply it to the surface of the leather item one layer at a time, allowing it to air dry before adding more.
+When working on leather projects, it is common to pour coffee into a bowl and soak cut-out pieces of leather in it for approximately 12 to 24 hours.
+The next step is to remove the leather from the coffee and either rinse it with clean water or wipe the surface with a damp cloth.
+Let it dry naturally.

 Step 5 | Darkening Leather